eper-io/tig/readme.md

 - tig cannot force update a push.
 Any deletion propagates over time giving chance to restore.
 - See [example](documentation/tig.sh) to see the power of a code commit generating docker script.
 - The hash construct can help to remote load less frequently used libraries or DLLs on Unix/Windows.
+- Hash addressing makes it safer to download and run scripts like get.docker.com.
+You can verify anytime, what ran.

 ## Examples